FAI review calls for wide-ranging reforms to its board

 FAI headquarters in Abbotstown: Morale among the staff is said to be, understandably, at a low ebb.
 Photograph: Inpho

-Wide-ranging reforms to the board and wider corporate governance structure of the Football Association of Ireland have been recommended by an expert group set up in the wake of the controversy over the departure of former chief executive John Delaney.
+Wide-ranging reforms to the Football Association of Ireland board and wider corporate governance structure have been recommended by an expert group set up in the wake of the controversy over the departure of former chief executive John Delaney.

 The report was conducted by a five-person team, two of whom were nominated by the FAI board and three by Sport Ireland, including chairman Aidan Horan.

-The roles of FAI president and chairperson of the board of directors, which have previously been held by the same person, should be separated, with an independent chairperson proving leadership, setting strategy and representing the association externally.
+The roles of FAI president and chairperson of the board of directors, which have previously been held by the same person, should be separated, with an independent chairperson proving leadership, setting strategy and representing the association externally, according to the report.

 Several of the reforms are aimed at strengthening the power and decision making capacity of the board, which will weaken the power held by executives in the FAI.